-To make easier: children can leave the cupels upside down when they picked up the medal.
+Children can leave the cupels upside down when they picked up the medal.

-To develop: tell the children that they can only flip one cupel at a time.
+tell the children that they can only flip one cupel at a time.
 If there is no medal, they still come back to their partner, who can run for the next try.

-You can also give instructions for various movements: chased steps, reverse...
+You can also give instructions for various movments: chased steps, reverse..